lee-junseok/knowledge-graph/README.md

 Scrap and parse text data from a webpage and make triple Knowledge Graph data.

+Triples are generated based on pre-trained SpaCy's dependency tagging.

 Triples are saved as a cvs file in `data/` and a graph is generated.

 * To run: